 - Last weekend I spent a whole 2-days away from Sebastian for the first time.
 I planned a bachelorette party for one of my friends in the most amazingly swanky mini resort in the mountains with the most incredible view.
 We ate good food, spent hours in the hot tub, drank probably too much wine, and slept.
 Oh, the sleep I had.

 Last week, after spending a few days weeding through the gardens in the front of the house, you are now able to see the bright green new growth peeking up through the soil, and not a jungle of weeds.
 And even though I am painting an image of perfectly manicured gardens, I'm not even going to begin to tell you about the gardens in the backyard, and all the dog poop I am in total denial about.
 Guys, we were walking a fine line between being a respectable family and total trash.

 If you follow me on snapchat (heatheralanna), you probably know that I slogged up a mountain a few weeks ago with Sebastian strapped to my front.
-It was Sebastian's first experience in the mountains, and my first experience hiking up a mountain with 20 pound baby strapped to my chest.
+It was Sebastian's first experience in the mountains, and my first experience hiking up a mountain with a 20-pound baby strapped to my chest.
 After the hike, I was so hungry that I came close to eating my weight in french fries.
-Also, snapchat.
-I am hooked.
-It's super fun and low key and silly.
-My snaps are mostly about Sebastian and food, which really isn't that exciting.
-The only things that bums me out about snapchat is hearing the sound of my own voice.
-Ugh, so weird.

 He is now 6 months old, and I've started him on solid foods.
 This new stage of the game is totally my jam.
 I've been introducing a whole variety of fruits and vegetables, some he likes, some he hates.
 One thing is for certain, that boy loves his avocados.
 Cue proud mama fist bump.